ungerts/edn-java/README.md

 ### Tagged Values

 By default, handlers are provided automatically for `#inst` and `#uuid`, which return a `java.util.Date` and a `java.util.UUID` respectively.
-Tagged values with an unrecognized tag are mapped to `us.bpsm.edn.TaggedValue`.
+Tagged values with an unrecognized tag are mapped to `org.jabref.edn.TaggedValue`.

 #### Customizing the parsing of instants

-The package `us.bpsm.edn.parser` makes three handlers for `#inst` available:
+The package `org.jabref.edn.parser` makes three handlers for `#inst` available:

  - `InstantToDate` is the default and converts each `#inst` to a `java.util.Date`.
  - `InstantToCalendar` converts each `#inst` to a `java.util.Calendar`, which preserves the original GTM offset.